Ernestine Eckstein: Early life

 Eckstein was born in Indiana in 1941.
-Her given name was Ernestine Delois Eppenger, though all her lesbian and gay activist work was done under the name Eckstein to protect herself from being outed in circles where it was not safe to be open.
+Her given name was Ernestine Delois Eppenger, and she used the pen name Ernestine Eckstein.
 She graduated from Indiana University in Bloomington, Indiana in 1963.
-Her undergraduate degree was in Magazine Journalism with a minor in Government and Russian.
+Her undergraduate degree was in Magazine Journalism with a minor in Psychology and Russian.
 She moved to New York City soon after graduation in 1963 at the age of twenty-two.
 Upon moving she came into a lesbian identity and her activism as a lesbian began.
 Eckstein says of her sexual orientation: